garronej/denoify_ci/README.md

   ``import {...} from "my_module/dist/theFile"``
 - CDN distribution for importing from an ``.html`` file with a ``<script>`` tag.

+# Disclaimer

+[Denoify](https://github.com/garronej/denoify), the build tool that enable to support Deno is still very new, depending on what you have in mind it might require a lot of extra work to get your code to comply with the requirements it sets.
+If you are interested by the automation but are willing to drop Deno support use [ts_ci](https://github.com/garronej/ts_ci) instead of this template.

 # How to use

 ## Fork it ( click use the template )